 - CSAPR and ARP: From 1990 to 2021, annual NOₓ emissions in the ARP and the CSAPR NOₓ program dropped in 47 states plus Washington, D.C. by a total of approximately 5.6 million tons.
 In contrast, annual emissions increased in one states (Idaho) by 428 tons from 1990 to 2021.

 - CSAPR: 21 of 22 states had emissions below their CSAPR 2021 allowance budgets, collectively by 632,000 tons.
 One state (Missouri) exceeded its 2021 state level budget by 2,623 tons.
 For more information about Program Compliance, see the Program Compliancechapter.

 Annual NOₓ Emission Rates

-- Although heat input has remained relatively steady over the past 14 years, emissions have decreased dramatically since 2000, indicating an improvement in NOₓ emission rates (see Figure 4, below).
-This is due in large part to greater use of control technology on coal-fired units and increased heat input at natural gas-fired units that emit less NOₓ than coal-fired units.
+- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units that emit less NOₓ emissions per unit of electricity than coal-fired units.

-NOₓ are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
-NOₓ contributes to the formation of ground-level ozone and fine particle pollution, which cause a variety of adverse health effects.
+Nitrogen oxides (NOₓ) are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
+NOₓ emissions contribute to the formation of ground-level ozone and fine particle pollution, which cause a variety of adverse health effects.